Current Research Projects

 Co-editor: Professor Chiara Ruffa, Sciences Po

-This forthcoming volume (Oxford University Press, 2027) brings together 43 leading scholars and practitioners to reframe peacekeeping as a field of study.
-The Handbook develops an interpretive and relational research agenda, highlighting how peace operations are shaped by everyday practices, narratives, and interactions rather than only by mandates or outcomes.
-By bridging feminist, constructivist, postcolonial, and practice-based approaches, it provides the most comprehensive account to date of how peacekeeping is understood, studied, and experienced across different contexts.
+This forthcoming volume (Oxford University Press, 2027) brings together 43 leading scholars and practitioners to advance a new way of studying peacekeeping as social practice.
+Moving beyond approaches that prioritise mandates, design, or outcomes, the Handbook shows how peace operations are enacted through everyday interactions, organisational routines, and situated decision-making.
+By bringing feminist, constructivist, postcolonial, and practice-oriented perspectives into sustained dialogue, the volume reframes peacekeeping as a dynamic and contested form of global governance—one that must be understood through how it is carried out in practice.
+In doing so, it provides the most comprehensive account to date of how peacekeeping is interpreted, studied, and experienced across different contexts.